 Relaunch of WCOS

-Microsoft is going to launch an OS that will be completely different than the previously launched ones.
+Microsoft will launch an OS that will be completely different from the previously launched ones.
 According to a recent Forbes report, Microsoft is all set to release a collapsible Surface PC under the code-name Centaurus’.
 This new PC will have the new Windows Core Operating System (WCOS) and also support Android applications on the device.

 A Microsoft Engineer confirmed via LinkedIn that the Microsoft operating system department is to developing a UWP application for Windows along with the Windows Core operating system.
 The person also indicated that Windows will bring File Picker and File Explorer experiences for Windows Core OS (WCOS) for users.
 Rumors have it that Windows Core operating system has a deep connection with UWP applications and web experiences.

 Windows has taken a kind of a modular approach in terms of the new WCOS.
 Windows COS is based on coding to meet each device’s specifications and will ensure compatibility with other devices that use the core OS framework.
 As it has open-source instead of binary blocks or software, it will be much helpful to the device manufacturers or developers.